 What to Do When Something Looks Wrong

-If your EOB shows a charge that seems incorrect or a denial that surprises you, take these steps:
+If a charge seems incorrect or a denial surprises you, try this:

 - Step 1: Compare with your receipt or appointment summary.
 Look for mismatched dates, services, or codes.